JTC-byte/zmeta-stack/README.md

 ## Appearance

   - Web HUD: use the Appearance panel (top-right) to select `nostromo`, `shinjuku`, or `section9` and toggle grid, scanlines, and glow.
-Choices persist via localStorage and automatically soften when alerts escalate.
+Choices persist via localStorage.
-- Desktop GUI: open the Appearance tab to switch skins and overlays.
-Preferences are saved to `~/.inceptio_prefs.json`.
-- Safety gates: WARN alerts pause scanlines/glow while CRIT alerts temporarily force the Nostromo skin for maximum contrast.
+  - Desktop GUI: currently uses the default ttk styling; appearance controls are paused for now.
+Connection preferences (base URL, secret) still persist in `~/.inceptio_prefs.json`.